miklevin/MikeLev.in/index.md

 generic data collection and analysis, which is the core of AI and more.

 Copy the text below to your clipboard.
-Then create a file called `drinkme.bat` on your desktop, save it, and double-click it.
+Then create a file called `drinkme.bat` on your Windows 10 or 11 desktop, save it, and double-click it.
 It will download the latest version of MyKoz, replacing the default Windows Ubuntu 22.04 with one that will host JupyterLab on `localhost:8888` using the Linux version of Python running on the Windows Subsystem for Linux (WSL).
 It will also install a few Github repositories to get you started with Free and Open Source SEO software, if that is of any interest to you.
 If not, it is a lesson in generic data collection and analysis, which is the core of AI and many other things.

 ```bash
 @echo off